neatodev/BmLauncherAsylumNET6/README.md

 To do that, just right-click the application, select Properties and enable the highlighted checkbox as seen in the image below:

 ![Unblock Image](https://user-images.githubusercontent.com/49599979/75610370-e2268100-5b10-11ea-978d-c257a2466dc8.png)

+Once you're happy with your settings, you can skip the launcher entirely by using the `-nolauncher` launch option.

+- On *Steam* you can add this in Properties->Launch options.
+- On *EGS* you can add this under Settings->Arkham Asylum->Additional Command Line Arguments.
+- On *GOG GALAXY* Customize->Manage Installation->Configure, enable Launch parameters, select Duplicate.
+It should be added under Additional executables.
+- If you use a shortcut in Windows, right click->Properties->Shortcut and add it at the end of Target.

 ## Hint for Linux users